dphfox/Fusion/docs/tutorials/basic-state/computations.md

-Often, we don't use raw values directly in our UI; instead, we need to perform computations on those values.
-Let's learn how to compute new values from existing ones.
+Usually, we don't use state as-is in our UI; we normally process it first.
+Let's learn how to perform computations on our state.

 ??? abstract "Required code"